alexapvl/meloDL/README.md

 ## What it does

-- Accepts a media URL and downloads audio tracks.
+- Accepts media URLs and downloads audio tracks.
 - Supports configurable output format and quality.
 - Supports playlist downloads with queue/status UI.
+- Prevents obvious re-downloads by checking an indexed local library before downloading.
+- Supports duplicate cleanup workflows backed by full library indexing and byte-level audio hashing.
+- Supports Rekordbox XML import to improve duplicate matching for DJ workflows.
+- Uses staged duplicate-review sessions so changes can be reviewed, adjusted, and confirmed before final cleanup.
+- Includes a short post-action undo window for smart cleanup actions.
 - Optionally embeds metadata and thumbnails (depending on audio format).
 - Supports automatic update checks for bundled download binaries (`yt-dlp`, `ffmpeg`, `ffprobe`).